Fine Furniture Deserves The Best, Naturally.

 Caution: Oily rags can combust so please store in a safe area away from other materials to avoid fire hazard.

-If you do not wipe off excess Chinese Wood Oil thoroughly, you can apply the final coat with fine steel wool to provide a cutting action.
-Place a little Chinese Wood Oil in a tray or dish – dip a generous handful of steel wool into the oil – cut only in the direction of grain – wipe off the excess thoroughly to arrive at a quality finish.
+If you do not wipe off excess Chinese Wood Oil thoroughly, you can apply the final coat with fine steel wool or wet and dry paper (500 – 800 grit) to provide a cutting action.
+Place a little Chinese Wood Oil in a tray or dish.
+Chinese Wood Oil Thinners can be mixed with Oil to thin if necessary.
+Dip a generous handful of steel wool or wet and dry paper into the oil and cut only in the direction of grain.
+Wipe off the excess thoroughly with a lint free cloth to arrive at a quality finish.

 Additional coats of Chinese Wood Oil will add to the lustre of the finish and by now only thin coats should be applied.
 This avoids wastage.

-When Chinese Wood Oil is cured (dry) use a good hand sized pad of “000” steel wool to evenly cut back the surface with the grain, patting the pad frequently to dislodge the build up of waste material.
+When Chinese Wood Oil is cured (dry) use a good hand sized pad of “000” steel wool or fine (800 – 1200 grit) wet and dry paper to evenly cut back the surface with the grain.
+Pat the wool pad frequently to dislodge the build up of waste material.
 Take care not to leave fragments in the finish.

-Burnish vigorously with a soft, dry cotton cloth – press firmly, rub hard, generate some heat!
+Burnish vigorously with a soft, dry, lint free cotton cloth – press firmly, rub hard, generate some heat!

 Repeat as desired.